rxbrad/es-theme-freeplay/README.md

 Recommended Installation Method
 -----------
 The easiest install method is using the es-themes menu in Retropie.
-It can also be manually installed for using the following commands: (See the note at the end of this Readme for a third installation method that gives you each of the 12 color variants to choose from in the UI Settings menu of EmulationStation.)
+It can also be manually installed using the following commands: (See the note at the end of this Readme for a third installation method that gives you each of the 12 color variants to choose from in the UI Settings menu of EmulationStation.)

-NEW INSTALL:
+NEW INSTALL (Manual Method):
 ```
 sudo git clone --recursive --depth 1 "https://github.com/rxbrad/es-theme-freeplay.git" "/etc/emulationstation/themes/freeplay"
 ```

-UPDATE EXISTING INSTALL:
+UPDATE EXISTING INSTALL (Manual Method):
 ```
 cd "/etc/emulationstation/themes/freeplay"